GSA/ansible-os-rhel8/README.md

 **Hardening will be applied to the following configurations by default**:

-- General Configurations (Section 1)
+- General Configurations
-- Services Configurations (Section 2)
+- Services Configurations
-- Network Configurations (Section 3)
+- Network Configurations
-- Logging and Auditing Configurations (Section 4)
+- Logging and Auditing Configurations
-- Access, Authentication and Authorization Configurations (Section 5)
+- Access, Authentication and Authorization Configurations
-- System Maintenance Configurations (Section 6)
+- System Maintenance Configurations

 Above high level configurations and other fine-grained configurations can be enabled/disabled using variabled defined in in defaults/main.yml.